kearita/gmail-cleanup-script/README.md

    - **Switching from `messages.delete` to `messages.trash`**: Initially, I used `messages.delete`, but this caused issues because I was getting a `HttpError 403`.
 I thought the problem was the scopes but it didn't fix it.
 Switching to `messages.trash` fixed the problem by sending the emails to the Trash folder, where they are automatically deleted after 30 days anyway.

    - **Pagination**: The Gmail API returns up to 100 emails per request, which was limiting the script to only processing 100 emails at a time.
 I implemented pagination to fetch and delete all emails beyond the first 100 in each run, allowing the script to handle thousands of emails across multiple accounts.
-After U made this fix and ran it, it took <> hours!
+After I made this fix and ran it, it took 6 hours to run haha.

    - **Multiple Accounts**: I added support for both of my Gmail accounts, allowing the script to clean up emails from more than one account by storing separate credentials and tokens for each.